burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 7. Member class template of a class template.

 A template specialization can be:
 * **Complete.** For example make specialization for some concrete types.
 A complete class template specialization is a class definition.
-It starting with `template<>`, and it is not a class template.
-In fact, an empty `template<>` is syntactically reserved for explicit specialization and cannot be used to create a template without parameters.
+It starts with `template<>`, and it is not a class template.
+An empty `template<>` is syntactically reserved for explicit specialization and cannot be used to create a template without parameters.

 * **Partial.** A partial specialization is a specialization of templates for specific cases.
 The partial specialization of the original template is a template.
 The template uses type `T` as the basis for something else.
-Partial specialization only works for classes, but doesn't work for template functions.
+Partial specialization only works for classes but doesn't work for template functions.
 For template functions to obtain behavior similar to the partial specialization you can combine template function definition with function overloading.
 A partial specialization has both (i) a template argument list and (ii) a template parameter list.
 The compiler uses partial specialization if its template argument list matches a subset of the template arguments of a template instantiation.

 Example of partial and complete class specialization:
 ```cpp